Jodie Belyea

-Jodie Anne Belyea (/ˈbɛljeɪ/) is an Australian politician representing the Australian Labor Party.
+Jodie Anne Belyea (/ˈbɛljeɪ/) (born 29 June 1967) is an Australian politician representing the Australian Labor Party.
 She was elected to the House of Representatives for the Victorian seat of Dunkley at a by-election in March 2024.

-Career
+Early career

+In her early career, Jodie worked for Sussan and philanthropist Marc Besen.

-Belyea studied at Chisholm TAFE.
-She has a Master's in Leadership, Organisational Consulting and Change and undergraduate qualifications in Business Administration, Community Development and Youth Work.
+Belyea studied at Chisholm TAFE and has a Master's in Leadership, Organisational Consulting and Change and undergraduate qualifications in Business Administration, Community Development and Youth Work.
 She also studied at RMIT University where she attained a Master's of Business Leadership.

 In 2018, she founded the Women's Spirit Project, a grassroots volunteer-led project on the Mornington Peninsula with a vision to empower and support vulnerable women through fitness, health and wellbeing activities.
 She has worked with organisations including Anglicare Victoria.

+Political career

-Belyea won the 2024 Dunkley by-election, winning 41.1% of the primary vote and 52.7% of the two party preferred vote.
+Belyea won the 2024 Dunkley by-election following the passing of former Member for Dunkley, Peta Murphy MP in December 2023.
+Belyea won 41.1% of the primary vote and 52.7% of the two party preferred vote.

-In the 2025 Federal Election, she won an increased margin of 57.1 points of the two-party-preferred vote against Liberal candidate Nathan Conroy.
+In the 2025 Federal Election, she won an increased margin of 57.1% points of the two-party-preferred vote against Liberal candidate Nathan Conroy.

+In the 48th Parliament of Australia, Jodie was elected Chair of 2 Parliamentary Committees: the Joint Standing Committee on Implementation of the National Redress Scheme and the Standing Committee on Petitions.

+Jodie is an advocate for domestic and family violence (DFV) prevention, building more affordable and social housing, women's health and men's wellbeing.